serious22/react-dnd-kit/README.md

 # react-dnd-kit
-Learning and the dnd-kit library of react to make things draggable and droppable on the website
+Making use of dnd-kit library of react to make things draggable and droppable on the website